-The EB evening (p.m.) peak hour traffic analysis indicates that for the year 2030 forecasts, travel times in Riverside County are anticipated to decrease (by about 7 minutes), and increase (by about 11 minutes) in Orange County.
-Although the overall travel time through the corridor has increased slightly, the vehicle hours of delay has decreased (by about 25 percent) and the number of vehicles served by the system has increased (by about 12 percent).
+The EB evening (p.m.) traffic analysis indicates that for the year 2030 forecasts, peak hour travel times are anticipated to decrease (by about 7 minutes) in Riverside County and increase (by about 11 minutes) in Orange County.
+Although the overall travel time through the corridor will increase slightly, the vehicle hours of delay will decrease (by about 25 percent) and the number of vehicles served by the system will increase (by about 12 percent).
 The major bottleneck still occurs at the county line.
-Improvement projects near SR-55 and I-15 alleviate congestion in those areas.
-For the year 2045, travel times in Riverside County are anticipated to increase (by about 4 minutes) and decrease in Orange County (by about 18 minutes) when compared to 2030.
-Overall vehicle hours of delay increased (by about 40 percent) but the number of vehicles the system is serving has increased (by about 8 percent).
+Improvement projects near SR-55 and I-15 should alleviate congestion in those areas.
+For the year 2045, travel times are anticipated to increase (by about 4 minutes) in Riverside County and decrease in Orange County (by about 18 minutes) when compared to 2030.
+Overall vehicle hours of delay will increase (by about 40 percent) but the number of vehicles the system is serving will be greater (by about 8 percent).
 The main bottleneck remains at the county line.
-However, with the inclusion of the Sixth General Purpose Lane Addition project, the congestion at the county line is reduced.
-More vehicles traveling downstream slightly increases congestion in Riverside County near I-15.
+However, with the inclusion of the Sixth General Purpose Lane Addition project, the congestion at the county line will be reduced.
+More vehicles traveling downstream will slightly increase congestion in Riverside County near I-15.

-Express Lanes operations in the eastbound direction are consistent in all the analysis years and operate satisfactorily.
+Express Lanes in the eastbound direction operate satisfactorily in all the analysis years.

-Figures 1-1 and 1-2 below summarize the westbound corridor vehicle hours of delay and systemwide served vehicles, respectively.
+vehicles, respectively.
 Figures 1-3 and 1-4 below summarize the eastbound corridor vehicle hours of delay and systemwide served vehicles, respectively.

+Figures 1-1 and 1-2 below summarize the westbound corridor vehicle hours of delay and systemwide served